mikebarkmin/react-to-everything/README.md

 ## Basic philosophy

-I kept the basic philosophy like [Benoitvallon](https://github.com/benoitvallon) has defined it.
-So take a look at his [repo](https://github.com/benoitvallon/react-native-nw-react-calculator/blob/master/README.md#basic-philosophy) to understand how you should structure your Codebase, when using this Boilerplate.
+I kept the basic philosophy of [Benoitvallon](https://github.com/benoitvallon).
+So take a look at his [repo](https://github.com/benoitvallon/react-native-nw-react-calculator/blob/master/README.md#basic-philosophy) to understand how you should structure your codebase, when using this boilerplate.

 ![Imgur](http://i.imgur.com/XdYh2J1.png?1)